-If a case of fraud unfounded, the deferment or forbearance status of the loan will be removed, future payments will be due, and the borrower will be responsible for the interest that was accrued during this period of time.
+If a case of fraud is unfounded, the deferment or forbearance status of the loan will be removed, future payments will be due, and the borrower will be responsible for the interest that was accrued during this period of time.
 However, if the borrower’s case of fraud is upheld by the Department of Education, the loan will be discharged.
-Not only that, but any funds that the student paid towards the balance of their federal students loans may be repaid to them due to the fraud.
+Not only that but any funds that the student paid towards the balance of their federal student’s loans may be repaid to them due to the fraud.
 This action typically happens in fraud cases to help the victim become whole again.

 Previously, there had been an eligibility restriction on anyone that had borrowed funds before October of 2007, but, as of the end of 2015, those restrictions are no longer in place for undergraduates.
 Now, the only group that faces eligibility restrictions under these programs are parents that helped their children pay for the cost of their education with PLUS loans.

 The best route to take when it comes to student loan debt and the eligibility for these programs is to get any questions answered that may pop up about the issue.
-Some people may find that they would be eligible for a program but continue to struggle to pay their monthly bills on top of their student loan bill because they didn’t look for help.
+Some people may find that they would be eligible for a program but continue to struggle to pay their monthly bills on top of their student loan bills because they didn’t look for help.
 Learning more about eligibility and these different programs is a step in the right direction that can make a huge difference in many graduates’ lives.

 Are you unsure of what and who to ask about these programs and what you are eligible for?

-Questions to Ask About Program Changes
+Questions to Ask About Student Loan Program Changes